1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What causes ASLC?

-Most cases of acute self-limited colitis arise from bacterial or viral infections, food intolerances, medications (like antibiotics), or short-term immune reactions.
+Most cases of acute self-limited colitis are caused by bacterial and viral infections, food intolerance, drugs (including antibiotics) or transient immunological reactions.

-When should I see a doctor for ASLC symptoms?
+Of course I would see a doctor in case of ASLC symptoms?

 Is ASLC contagious?

 Sometimes.
-Your doctor may order stool studies to check for pathogens or, in persistent cases, perform a colonoscopy to rule out other causes of colitis.
+Your doctor may order a stool study to rule out a pathogen or simply in unremitting cases, perform colonoscopy to rule out other causes of colitis.

 Can I treat ASLC at home?

-While stress does not directly cause ASLC, it can exacerbate gastrointestinal symptoms and slow recovery, so stress management techniques may be beneficial.
+Even though stress does not directly cause ASC, it may exacerbate gastrointestinal symptoms and reduce the speed of recovery and therefore stress management might be useful.

 Related Blogs